home / writing

 }

-All of these patterns changed something fundamental about how I write code.
+All of these patterns changed something fundamental.
 I used to obsess over the exact sequence of steps: this loop, then that condition, then update this variable.
 Now I think more about transformations: take this data, filter it, transform it, combine it.